 Do you take too much time cooking dinner?
 Use one of these Meal planning templates to create a meal plan.

-Does it take too much time in the morning looking for jewelry?
+Does it take you too much time in the morning to look for jewelry?
 I recommend a super simple wall jewelry holder, which made a huge difference in my morning.
 I was tired of wasting time looking for my necklaces or untangling them.

 If you’re looking for a way to speed up the makeup process, then organize it!
 I have a pretty makeup organizer on my sink, which allows me to locate everything I need in seconds.

 If you feel yourself constantly losing track of what’s taking up most of the time in your day, then commit one week to write everything down.

 This will allow you to see where time is being wasted and if you’re spreading yourself too thin.

 Also, take notice of what tasks you add to your day.
 Because everything can’t be important – something has to fall on the waistline for another day.